pluralsight/guides/published/c-c++/functional-style-programming-using-c/article.md

 In a n-ary function, number of parameters is n.
 In this example, square of distance is an useful function to compare two distances.

-The squareOfDistane function
+The `squareOfDistance` function:
 `squareOfDistance(x_1, y_1, x_2, y_2) = (x_1-x_2)(x_1-x_2) + (y_1-y_2)(y_1-y_2)`

-can be converted into a programming function as -
+Can be converted into a programming function as:
 ```c
     int squareOfDistance(int x1, int y1,
                          int x2, int y2){